solarslurpi/GrowBuddies/docs/mistbuddy.md

 - vegetative state is 0.8 to 0.95
 - flower state is 0.96 to 1.15

 From Germination until ready for the vegetative state, the plants germinate under a humidity dome.
 Once I take off the dome the plants are in a vegetative state.
-This is when VPDBuddy starts.
+This is when MistBuddy starts.

-If the ideal VPD values are maintained during vegetative and flowering state, VPDBuddy is doing it's job!
+If the ideal VPD values are maintained during the vegetative and flowering state, MistBuddy is doing its job!

-## vpdBuddy System Overview
+## MistBuddy System Overview

 :::{figure} images/vpdbuddy_system_overview.jpg
 :align: center
 :scale: 100

-VPDBuddy System Overview
+MistBuddy System Overview
 :::

 <!-- A  [snifferBuddy](snifferBuddy) sends out CO2, air temp, and relative humidity (RH) readings from within the grow tent to the growBuddy Broker running on a Respberry Pi.
 The VPDController Python class -->